ScilifelabDataCentre/genome-portal/hugo/content/citation/_index.md

 #### Data availability statement for submitting researchers

-Researchers who have submitted their data to the Genome Portal may want to include the following text for the Data Availability statement in their research manuscript.
+Researchers who have submitted their data to the Genome Portal may want to include the following text for the Data Availability statement in their research manuscript(s).

 "Visualisations of the genome assemby and annotation tracks from this publication can be found in the Swedish Reference Genome Portal at <https://genomes.scilifelab.se/[species_name>].
 The accompanying metadata for this entry in the portal can be found at [DOI]."

 where `[species_name]` and `[DOI]` should be replaced as described above.

-The Genome Portal staff can help you reserve an entry on the portal and a DOI for the metadata already during the manuscript submission stage.
-When the manuscript is accepted for publication and the data has been made public, we will activate the entry on the Swedish Reference Genome Portal.
-If you have any questions about this, please contact us through the <a href="/contact">Contact page</a>.

 ### 3. Citing the data in the portal